 ‘The safety catch is off.
 Return that girl to her family and drag those bastards back to justice.
 Dead or alive.
 It makes no difference to me.’

 Alex Morgan policeman, soldier and spy for Intrepid, the black-ops division of Interpol is on the hunt for Serbian war criminals.
-But these guys were never going to let it be that simple.
+But these guys were never going to let it be easy.

-The girl is not just a pretty face and the daughter of a judge.
+The girl is not just a pretty face.
 She’s the goddaughter of Intrepid’s veteran commander, General Davenport.
 It’s up to Morgan and the team to track the kidnappers and the missing woman before the very fabric of international justice is picked apart.